 Prepare For Bed the Right Way

 Preparing for sleep is the best thing you can do when you’re looking to get a great night’s rest.
-With the development of technology and glaring screens, not to mention busy work schedules, it can be difficult to pull yourself away from all that and get a quality sleep.
-However, there are a number of ways that you improve your sleep quality by preparing for bed the right ways.
-Here are a just a couple.
+With the development of technology and glaring screens, not to mention busy work schedules, it can be difficult to pull yourself away from all that and get a night of quality sleep.
+However, there are some ways that you improve your sleep quality by preparing for bed the right ways.
+Here are just a couple.

 Turn Off All Gadgets and Screens

 Blue light is what helps our bodies rise and wake up.
 The sun is an example of blue light and when we open our eyes and see it, our bodies start to produce the necessary chemicals that help us rise.

 However, blue light can be artificially created with screens from our gadgets and laptops.
 It is very important that when you are powering down for bed, you turn off all your gadgets with screens that emit blue light.

 Try to perform this a few hours before bed.
 If done correctly, your body will produce the right chemicals for sleep, helping you have a good night’s rest.

 Making sure the room you sleep in is quiet is very important if you don’t want to be disturbed during REM sleep.

 Make sure that there is not apparent noise in your room when you go to sleep.
 Ticking of a watch or the buzzing of a laptop can be easily removed from the room.
 However, if you have a snorer or live in a busy area of town, invest in some earplugs.